 In 2013 Council approved the municipality’s asset management plan which consolidated the municipality's existing asset management plans for roads, bridges, culverts, fire assets, parks, streetlights, water and sewer assets, and facilities.

-On December 13, 2017, the province approved a municipal asset management planning regulation under the Infrastructure for Jobs and Prosperity Act, 2015, with a six year phase-in period for implementation.
-In accordance with regulation, we finalized our Strategic Asset Management Policy in 2019 and updated our Asset Management Plan to include all municipal infrastructure assets in 2021.
+On December 13, 2017, the province approved a municipal asset management planning regulation under the Infrastructure for Jobs and Prosperity Act, 2015.
+In accordance with regulation, we finalized our Strategic Asset Management Policy and updated our Asset Management Plan to include all municipal infrastructure assets.

 - About Municipal Budgeting